 In 1995 the Friends’ fundraising helped the library acquire information technology services, including links to other Vermont libraries and the purchase of circulation terminals for the staff and public online access terminals.

-In 2007 Friends’ support allowed the Library to start presenting the Vermont Humanities Council First Wednesday public lecture series.
+In 2007 the Friends’ support allowed the library to start presenting the Vermont Humanities Council “First Wednesdays” public lecture series.